A Data-Driven Interpolation Method on Smooth Manifolds via Diffusion Processes and Voronoi Tessellations: Numerical Experiments

 \subsection{Sparse-View Tomographic Reconstruction}

-In sparse-view computed tomography (CT), the objective is to reconstruct high-quality tomographic images from a substantially reduced number of projection samples, Ref. \cite{huang2013iterative,abbas2013super}.
-A primary clinical motivation for sparse-view CT is the reduction of radiation dose, thereby mitigating potential health risks for patients.
-In addition, the decreased number of projections shortens scan time, improving patient comfort.

-Sparse-view CT poses significant challenges due to the limited availability of projection data, which leads to an ill-posed inverse problem.
-Classical analytical reconstruction methods, such as filtered back projection (FBP), perform poorly under these conditions.
-Iterative reconstruction methods can provide improved image quality; however, their performance deteriorates under severe undersampling, particularly in the absence of reliable \textit{a priori} information.
-In addition, these methods typically incur substantial computational costs.

-In recent years, deep learning approaches have been proposed to address sparse-view reconstruction \cite{chen2018learn,bao2019sparse,lee2018deep,wu2025dual}.
-While these methods have shown promising results, they typically rely on strong data-driven priors and require representative \textit{a priori} image information, which may not be available when reconstructing tomographic objects with unknown structural characteristics.

-In this work, we propose a framework to synthetically augment sparse projection data by generating additional projection views directly in the sinogram domain.
-The key idea is to enrich the sampled angular space by exploiting the underlying geometric structure of the projection directions.
-Specifically, we model the set of projection angles as a smooth one-dimensional submanifold, namely the circle \( S^1 \).
-By learning on this manifold, we aim to generate consistent synthetic projections at new angular positions, thereby improving reconstruction quality from sparse-view data using FBP.

-A notable advantage of the proposed methodology over deep learning approaches is that it does not require \textit{a priori} image information.
-Instead, it leverages the intrinsic geometric structure of the projection space.

-The proposed procedure consists of two main steps: \begin{enumerate} \item Generate additional tomographic projections at new angular positions using the proposed method. \item Apply FBP to the augmented dataset to obtain higher-quality reconstructions. \end{enumerate}

-We evaluate the proposed methodology on three different images: the Shepp–Logan phantom, a human head, and a human abdomen.
-The human images were taken from the public dataset of the National Library of Medicine, as reported in Ref.~\cite{imagesrad}.
-These three images are shown in Fig.~\ref{ctfigures}.
+In the following numerical experiments, we evaluate the methodology proposed in Section~\ref{subsec:angular_regularization} by applying Algorithm~\ref{algoreconstructiontomografia} to three images: the Shepp--Logan phantom, a human head, and a human abdomen.
+The human images were obtained from a public dataset provided by the National Library of Medicine, as reported in Ref.~\cite{imagesrad}.
+These images are shown in Fig.~\ref{ctfigures}.

 In the following experiments, we use the parameter settings described below.
-The methodology is tested with batch sizes $50$, $100$, and $150$, corresponding to sparse angular positions uniformly distributed in $[0,180]$, where the tomographic projections are taken.
+The methodology is tested with batch sizes of $100$ and $300$, corresponding to sparse angular positions uniformly distributed in $[0,180]$, at which the tomographic projections are acquired.
 We refer to this set of projections as the \emph{training dataset}.

+The choice of these sample sizes is motivated by previous numerical studies, which indicate that approximately $720$ projections are required to achieve high-accuracy tomographic reconstruction \cite{xuanhao2022effect}.
+Our goal, however, is to obtain high-resolution reconstructions using a significantly smaller number of projections (i.e., fewer than $720$).